 - There are generally no restrictions on the number of players and even the family dog can be allowed to play.
 Teams can range from 1 versus 1 to 100 or more per side!

-- Sometimes it might just be everyone fielding until one of the two batting is out.
+- Sometimes it might just be everyone fielding until one of the two batting are out.
 Just decide what works best for you and your number of players.

 - Often the person getting the batter out becomes the batter, but this will depend on whether you are playing a team variant or each person as an individual.